Riverfront Park Carousel

-The Riverfront Park Carrousel, also known as the Looff Carrousel and the Natatorium Carousel, is a carousel in Spokane, Washington built in 1909 by Charles I. D. Looff as a gift for Looff's daughter Emma Vogel and her husband Louis Vogel, who owned Natatorium Park in Spokane.
+The Riverfront Park Carousel, also known as the Looff Carrousel and the Natatorium Carousel, is a carousel in Spokane, Washington built in 1909 by Charles I. D. Looff as a gift for Looff's daughter Emma Vogel and her husband Louis Vogel, who owned Natatorium Park in Spokane.
 It remained at Natatorium Park until 1968 when the park closed.
 The carousel was then relocated to its present location at Riverfront Park in 1975 where it continues to operate.
 It was added to the National Register of Historic Places on September 19, 1977.